rik-janssen/super-simple-event-list/readme.txt

 5. The output of the shortcode, this is the list.
 Simple!

 == Changelog ==
+= 0.9 =
+* Fixed a bug where the html output was escaped.

 = 0.8 =
 * A version good enough to release!